OzzyCzech/dotfiles/readme.md

 mackup backup
 ```

-### Set lock screen Message
+### Setup lock screen message

-Your lock screen message can be set by running the following command:
+The lock screen message can help you to get your lost device back.
+Can be set by running the following command:

 ```shell
 ./defaults/ScreenMessage.sh " Roman Ožana • +420 605 783 455 • roman@ozana.cz"
 ```

-The lock screen message can help you to get your lost device back.

 ## Thanks for inspiration